nadishiro17/c4c-new/README.md

 # Partner Management Application

 ## High-level Overview
-This project is a web application that allows users to manage partners.
+This project is a web application that allows users to manage partners of C4C organization.
 Users can add, edit, search, and delete partners.
 The frontend is built with React, and the backend is built with Node.js and Express, using SQLite for the database.

 ## Features
 - **Add New Partner:** Users can add new partners via a form.